Twitch setup for always-on channels

 Make your main channel point at your 247 channel.

-Permalive can keep the stream running, but Twitch still needs to be configured like a stable archive channel: standard latency, no disconnect slate, a dedicated account, and a clear path from your main channel to the 247 feed.
+Permalive can keep the stream running, but Twitch still needs to be configured like a stable archive channel: standard latency, no disconnect slate, a dedicated account, a readiness-checked queue, and a clear path from your main channel to the 247 feed.

 Recommended values